 Membership of networking bodies

 We review complaints from students who are or were registered at a member higher education (HE) provider.
 Any qualifying HE provider (as defined in the Higher Education Act 2004 and, subsequently, the Consumer Rights Act 2015 and the Higher Education and Research Act 2017) must be a member of the Scheme.
-The HE providers we cover are in England and Wales, but we review complaints from UK, other EU, and international students at these providers.
+The HE providers we cover are in England and Wales, but we review complaints from UK, EU, and international students at these providers.

 The disputes we are competent to deal with include:

 - Complaints about academic appeals, assessments, progression and grades, including requests for additional consideration (mitigating/extenuating circumstances).

 - Complaints about the course or teaching provision, facilities, and supervision.

 - Complaints about disciplinary proceedings for non-academic offences.

 - Complaints about academic offences including plagiarism, collusion and examination offences.

 - Complaints where the student says there has been any form of discrimination, including harassment, or where they say their human rights have been breached.

 - Complaints about finance and funding, eg fees and fee status, bursaries and scholarships.